Drazendrazan/stolenrims/README.md

 ## Disclaimer
-* As a full time developer for a unique server suport won't be offered its pretty straight forward how this works https://i.imgur.com/ZlTU4Bk.jpeg
+* As a full time developer for a unique server support won't be offered its pretty straight forward how this works https://i.imgur.com/ZlTU4Bk.jpeg

 https://escaperp.com/forum/